Magenic/MAQS/docs/MAQS_5/WebService/WebServiceConfig.md

 * ***WebServiceUri*** : The base webservice uri
 * ***WebServiceTimeout*** : How long to wait for something before timing out - Used heavily with the MAQS waits
 * ***UseProxy*** : If the HTTP client should use a proxy address
+    * If this value is "YES" then ProxyAddress is a required field
 * ***ProxyAddress*** : The proxy address and port the HTTP client will use

 ## Available methods